jacobian/djangobook.com/chapter02.rst

 =================

-At any given time, two distinct versions of Django are available to you: the latest official release and the bleeding-edge "trunk" version.
+At any given time, two distinct versions of Django are available to you: the latest official release and the bleeding-edge development version.
 The version you decide to install depends on your priorities.
 Do you want a stable and tested version of Django, or do you want a version containing the latest features, perhaps so you can contribute to Django itself, at the expense of stability?

-We'd recommend sticking with an official release, but it's important to know that the "trunk" development version exists, because you'll find it mentioned in the documentation and by members of the community.
+We'd recommend sticking with an official release, but it's important to know that the development version exists, because you'll find it mentioned in the documentation and by members of the community.

 Installing an Official Release
 ------------------------------

-Official releases have a version number, such as 1.0.3 or 1.1, and the latest one is always available at http://www.djangoproject.com/download/.
+Official releases have a version number, such as 1.4.1 or 1.4, and the latest one is always available at http://www.djangoproject.com/download/.

 If you're on a Linux distribution that includes a package of Django, it's a